luxzg/WSL2-fixes/networkingMode=bridged.md

 ```
 - Reboot your whole PC
 - If you have WSL connected to that WiFi adapter, make sure you're reconnected (before or after starting WSL, doesn't matter); yeah, I must've skipped that part at least 3x while writing this tutorial
-- Start WSL instance, eg.
+- Start WSL instance again, eg.
 `wsl -d Ubuntu`
-- If you still have that test Apache check if webpage is available without manually starting any services, it should work from any 3rd device in same network; or you can go back to that part and re-run all commands for test
+- If you still have that test Apache server check if webpage is available without manually starting any services, it should work from any 3rd device in same network; or you can go back to that part and re-run all commands for test (see earlier part of this guide)
-- Check from inside WSL with:
+- Check IPs and networking from inside WSL with:
 ```
 ip a
 networkctl status eth0